How to Use a Moka Pot on an Electric Stove (An Easy Guide)

 However, controlling temperatures is harder when working with pre-set power levels of electric stovetops than with gas stoves’ open flames.

-One standard solution is using a heat diffuser between your Moka Pot and burner – this slows down heat transfer for better control over water temperatures during brewing.
+One standard solution is using a heat diffuser between your Moka Pot and burner.
+This slows down heat transfer, allowing you to control water temperatures during brewing better.

 Moreover, choosing cookware compatible with induction is important if you have one; otherwise, an Induction converter interface disc will do for non-compatible pots.